PLSQL-Capstone-Projects-AUCA-2024/Tue_Cardinalz_Course_Management_System/README.md

 They are many DML and DDL operations that can be than but we focus on mostly the "JOIN".

-We thought and got an idea of how to make a good use of joins outside the scope the other group would use and we thought we could use views and there are the code for views:
+We thought and got an idea of how to make a good use of joins outside, the scope the other group would use and we thought we could use _views_ and there are the code for views:

 ```sql
 CREATE VIEW StudentMarks AS